Sometimes all you need is a little intuition and elbow grease. I have both.

 Who can get a massage?
 Is your business accessible to me?

 Almost anybody can have a massage!
-There are some conditions that are called "absolute contraindications" which means that you cannot get a massage until you are cleared by a physician, such as a major accident very recently.
-If you are unsure if your condition is an "absolute contraindication" please send a message to ask.
+There are some conditions that are called "absolute contraindications" which means that you cannot get a massage until you are cleared by a physician.
+If you are unsure if your condition is an "absolute contraindication" please ask.

 ACCESSABILITY: